JanMiksovsky/blog/posts/2025/04-23 async-tree.md

 draft: true
 ---

-Using the [async-tree](https://weborigami.org/async-tree/) library substantially cuts down the source code necessary to build a minimalist static site generator (SSG) in JavaScript, at a very modest cost in dependencies.
+Using the [async-tree](https://weborigami.org/async-tree/) library substantially cuts down the source code for a minimalist static site generator (SSG) in JavaScript, at a very modest cost in dependencies.
 The result is still fast and flexible.

-In the first post in this series, I recreated a simple [blog in Astro](/posts/2025/04-14-astro.html), but it felt complicated.
+In the first post in this series, I recreated a simple [blog in Astro](/posts/2025/04-14-astro.html) that felt complicated.
 I rewrote the [blog in plain JavaScript with zero dependencies](/posts/2025/04-17-zero-dependencies.html).
 This post discusses yet another rewrite, this one predicated on sharing code.

 You can look at the final async-tree blog [source code](https://github.com/WebOrigami/pondlife-async-tree) and the [live site](https://pondlife-async-tree.netlify.app/).

 ## Okay, maybe a few dependencies

 The zero-dependency version felt quite good, although insisting on _no_ dependencies was a little extreme.
-While half the source code was unique to the project, the features in the other half can be cleanly handled by libraries.

-Two of the more straightforward are:
+While half the source code was unique to the project, the features in the other half can be cleanly handled by libraries, like:

 * Transforming markdown to HTML.
 Markdown processing can be expressed as a pure function that accepts markdown and returns HTML.
 A processor like [marked](https://marked.js.org/) fits the bill.
 * Transforming a blog feed [from JSON Feed format to RSS](https://github.com/WebOrigami/json-feed-to-rss).

 These are both pure functions, a much easier kind of dependency to take on.
 You decide when to call the function and what input to give it; it gives you back a result without any side effects.
+This contract greatly reduces the potential for surprise or frustration.

 ## The async-tree library